cokeSchlumpf/gh-blog/README.md

       github          // GitHub user profile URL
     }
   },
-  posts [             // Only in posts.jade, ordered by publishedDate desc
+  posts {             // Only in posts.jade, ordered by publishedDate desc
-    title,            // The title of the post link,             // URI of the post without host, e.g /:user/:repo/posts/:file author,           // Name of the author who committed the file initially publishedDate,    // Date of the first commit of the post contentSnippet    // Preview content of the post ], post {              // Only in post.jade
+    posts [           // Posts for the current page title,          // The title of the post link,           // URI of the post without host, e.g /:user/:repo/posts/:file author,         // Name of the author who committed the file initially publishedDate,  // Date of the first commit of the post contentSnippet  // Preview content of the post ],
+    pages,            // Available page count
+    page              // Current page
+  },
+  post {              // Only in post.jade
     title,            // The title of the post link,             // URI of the post without host, e.g /:user/:repo/posts/:file